rails/rails/guides/source/form_helpers.md

 ending in `_tag` (such as `text_field_tag` and `check_box_tag`), generate just a single `<input>` element.
 The first parameter to these is always the name of the input.
-When the form is submitted, the name will be passed along with the form data, and will make its way to the `params` hash in the controller with the value entered by the user for that field.
+When the form is submitted, the name will be passed along with the form data, and will make its way to the `params` in the controller with the value entered by the user for that field.
 For example, if the form contains `<%= text_field_tag(:query) %>`, then you would be able to get the value of this field in the controller with `params[:query]`.

 When naming inputs, Rails uses certain conventions that make it possible to submit parameters with non-scalar values such as arrays or hashes, which will also be accessible in `params`.
 You can read more about them in [chapter 7 of this guide](#understanding-parameter-naming-conventions).
 For details on the precise usage of these helpers, please refer to the [API documentation](http://api.rubyonrails.org/classes/ActionView/Helpers/FormTagHelper.html).